sl-design-system/components/docs/website/README.md

 #### Table

-Table with component's properties is generated automatically and we need to add only one line to the markdown file eg. `overview.md`:
+Table with component's properties is generated automatically and we need to add only one line to the markdown file eg. in the `overview.md`:

 `{% include "../component-table.njk" %}`

-Important thing is to add componentTagName to json file as mentioned before.
+An important thing is to add `componentTagName` to json file as mentioned [before](#component-json-file).

 ![image](https://user-images.githubusercontent.com/111562742/220834896-4eeeae8b-1dc5-40e1-9131-b50da0312e38.png)

-the line with including generated tables should not be wrapped with `<section></section>`, because it's already done in the template with generating component's properties tables.
+The line with including generated tables should not be wrapped with `<section></section>`, because it's already done in the template with generating component's properties tables.

+If we want we can also add a table in the markdown file with our own content.
 Table in the markdown file looks as follows:

 ```
 | Element | Attribute              | Value                | Description                                                                                    |